ryansynk/jmm/README.md

    - Requires GCC-10 or higher: https://askubuntu.com/questions/466651/how-do-i-use-the-latest-gcc-on-ubuntu/1163021#1163021
    - If you want to remove the warnings about an older version of cmake, make sure you have cmake version > 3.17.
 If apt isn't finding the latest version, follow the instructions here to add the apt repository directly from cmake/kitware: https://askubuntu.com/questions/355565/how-do-i-install-the-latest-version-of-cmake-from-the-command-line

+4. CMake (For Building tests)
+   - Should be installed with a system package manager
+   - Currently required, but only necessary for building tests.
 ## Building

 This library can be built using [Meson](https://mesonbuild.com/).